 Do I have to have a meal plan?

 Unless assigned to an apartment (not a suite) in Upperclass Hall, all residential students are required to have a meal plan as part of the room and board contract.
-Initially all residents, including those in apartments, are automatically assigned a default meal plan or to the meal plan they chose during Room Selection or on the housing application.
-Students may change their meal plan prior to the end of the second week of classes each semester by going to Dining and completing a meal plan change form.
+Initially, all residents, including those in apartments, are automatically assigned a default meal plan or to the meal plan they chose during Housing Selection or on the housing application.

 Are vegetarian dishes offered in the dining center?

 Yes.
 Vegetarian entrees are offered at each meal.
 Vegan options are also available.
 Please speak with Dining Services staff at 207.780.5420 if you have other special dietary needs, i.e. gluten-free, allergies, etc., and they will be happy to work with you.

 If I live off-campus, can I still eat in the dining center?

 Yes!
 Commuters can purchase a commuter/voluntary meal plan of block meals, dining dollars, or a combination.
 Please visit Dining Services for complete plan details and to purchase a plan.

 What to bring, what to leave at home

-Below are suggested items.
+Below are some thoughts.
 Check with roommate(s) before moving in to avoid duplication.